-Jacquie’s work has been recognized with dozens of journalism awards, eighteen New York Emmy nominations, and the Governor’s Award for Excellence in Communications.
+Jacquie’s work has been recognized with dozens of journalism awards, twenty New York Emmy nominations, and the Governor’s Award for Excellence in Communications.
 She is proud to be on the News 4 team that earned two National Edward R. Murrow Awards for coverage of the tragic crash of Flight 3407 in 2009.

 Jacquie considers the coronavirus pandemic, without question, to be the story of her lifetime; never has the field of journalism been more vital and important in the day-to-day lives of all Americans

 Jacquie truly believes in serving others through community volunteerism.
 She has been honored by the National Multiple Sclerosis Society with a Lifetime Achievement Award for 30+ years of support for those living with MS. Because of her dedication to the fight against cancer, she was honored with the prestigious Service to Mankind Award by the Leukemia & Lymphoma Society.
 She also has received major awards for her service from the Girl Scouts of Western New York, Kevin Guest House, Rotary Club, National Conference for Community and Justice, and other charitable and civic organizations.
 For more than 10 years, the Buffalo chapter of the American Association of University Women has presented a $5,000 scholarship in Jacquie’s honor to a local college student.